larsjoost/llvm2hdl/README.md

 The first milestone is to implement a RISC-V CPU in C++.

-The current version can convert a c++ file to VHDL by typing:
+The current version can convert a c++ file to VHDL by typing (LLVM2HDL variable points to llvm2hdl installation):

+source $LLVM2HDL/setup.sh

-./cpp2hdl.sh test/cpp/add/add.cpp
+cpp2vhdl test/cpp/add/add.cpp

-Run unit tests by typing:

-./unit_tests.sh

-Run C++ tests by typing:
+Run tests by typing:

-cd test/cpp

-./tests.sh
+cd $LLVM2HDL; ./tests.sh

 Installation:

-./install.sh
+cd $LLVM2HDL; ./install.sh

-Optional:

-apt install gtkwave